Radiofrequency Turbinate Reduction: A Comprehensive Guide

 Home sleep tests measure respiratory parameters during natural sleep in familiar surroundings.
 These portable devices record:

-The Apnoea-Hypopnoea Index (AHI) calculated from these measurements defines OSA severity: 5-14 events/hour indicates mild OSA, 15-29 moderate, and 30 or more severe OSA.
+The Apnoea-Hypopnoea Index (AHI) calculated from these measurements defines OSA severity: 5-14 events/hour indicates mild OSA, 15-29 events per hour moderate, and 30 or more events per hour severe OSA.

-Polysomnography in sleep laboratories provides assessment beyond home testing.
+Polysomnography in sleep laboratories offers assessments that extend beyond home testing.
 Electroencephalography records brain waves to identify sleep stages and micro-arousals.
 Electromyography monitors limb movements and muscle tone.
 Electrocardiography detects heart rhythm abnormalities during apnoea events.
 Video recording captures positional changes and unusual movements.
 This detailed data helps differentiate OSA from central sleep apnoea, periodic limb movement disorder, and other sleep conditions.

 💡 Did You Know?